patriciarrs/Frontend-Mentor-Blog-Preview-Card/README.md

 ### Useful resources

 - [Variable Fonts Vs Static Fonts](https://www.monotype.com/resources/expertise/variable-fonts-101) - This helped me understand the difference between static and variable fonts.
+- [@font-face](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) - This helped me remember how to use the `@font-face` CSS at-rule to specify a custom font.
 - [Using CSS custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) - This is an article that explains how to use CSS custom properties.
 - [CSS Clamp(): The Responsive Combination We’ve All Been Waiting For](https://blog.bitsrc.io/css-clamp-the-responsive-combination-weve-all-been-waiting-for-f1ce1981ea6e) - This is an amazing article which helped me finally understand `clamp()`.
 I'd recommend it to anyone still learning this concept.
 - [Linearly Scale font-size with CSS clamp() Based on the Viewport](https://css-tricks.com/linearly-scale-font-size-with-css-clamp-based-on-the-viewport/#for-those-who-dont-mind-that-edge-case) - This article includes a calculator where we can plug in the min and max font-sizes and it will compute the preferred font-size value.